 In addition to reverse-ASIN lookups, we can come up with great keywords just by entering phrases into an Amazon keyword research tool.

-Again, I’ll use Jungle Scout’s Keyword Scout (gratuitous product placement, I know) to figure out new keywords for my product.
+Again, I’ll use Jungle Scout’s Keyword Scout to figure out new keywords for my product.

-Let’s say I want to sell a Stranger Things Dungeons & Dragons set.
-Here are the keywords Keyword Scout tells me I should use (plus, if you look to the right, you can see the estimated costs to rank on the first page for those keywords):
+Using the same product type as above, I’m going to enter “winter gloves” into Keyword Scout.
+Here are the keywords Keyword Scout tells me I should use.
+If you look to the right, you can see the estimated costs to rank on the first page for those keywords.